 Subd.
 3. Examination frequency.
 The commissioner shall hold examinations at times and places the commissioner determines.

 Subd.
 4. Period for application.
-An applicant who obtains an acceptable score on an examination must file an application and obtain the license within two years of the date of successful completion of the examination or a second examination must be taken to qualify for the license.
+An applicant who obtains an acceptable score on an examination must file an application and obtain the license within one year of the date of successful completion of the examination or a second examination must be taken to qualify for the license.

 Subd.
 5. Renewal; examination.
 Except as provided in subdivision 2, no examination is required for the renewal of a license.
 However, a licensee who has been licensed in the state of Minnesota and who fails to renew the license for a period of two years must be required by the commissioner to again take an examination.